kpal002/Data-Analytics-Pipeline/README.md

 Similarly for the second histogram.
 Try using a log scale, or a log-log scale, and choose the most appropriate.
 Feel free to produce a very nice graph (not necessarily a histogram).

+The code for this part is included in [graph.py](https://github.com/kpal002/Data-Analytics-Pipelinne/blob/main/graph.py)
 ![alt text](graph.png)